 Example: This one goes out to the one I love.

-About the Author
+About the Authors

 Steve Klabnik was the lead for the Rust documentation team and was one of Rust’s core developers.
 A frequent speaker and a prolific open source contributor, he previously worked on projects such as Ruby and Ruby on Rails.

 Carol Nichols is a member of the Rust Crates.io Team and a former member of the Rust Core Team.
 She’s a co-founder of Integer 32, LLC, the world’s first Rust-focused software consultancy.
-Nichols has also organized the Rust Belt Rust Conference.
+She has also organized the Rust Belt Rust Conference.

 Chris Krycho is a software engineering leader with experience in avionics, developer tools, web frameworks, and more.
 In addition to his open source software contributions and regular public speaking, he created the New Rustacean podcast (2015–2019).